 Further profile content

 I am a Creative Associate with the devised, science-led theatre company Curious Directive.
-Curious is now a National Portfolio Organisation, and all of our projects grow out of close collaborations with a range of specialists including health workers and advisers, neuroscientists and even myrmecologists (those who study ants).
+All of our projects grow out of close collaborations with a range of specialists including health workers and advisers, neuroscientists and even myrmecologists (those who study ants).
 You can find out more about the company here: https://www.curiousdirective.com/

-I am also a trustee of the 'recovering theatre company' Fast Familiar (formerly fanSHEN).
+I am a trustee of the 'recovering theatre company' Fast Familiar (formerly fanSHEN).
 Fast Familiar's work is experience-led, and usually incorporates participatory or interactive forms of audience engagement using innovative technologies and experimental dramaturgies.
-All of their work is committed to social justice.
 You can find out more about them here: https://fastfamiliar.com/

 Grants and awards